osscameroon/cacho/README.md

 A tiny C++ in-memory cache system with Least recently Used algorithm as a python shared-object library !

-## To build and deploy the lib on pypi
+## To install and build the lib on pypi

 You just have to run these bash files :
 ```shell